mattbellis/PHYS-3330/raw-content/lab5new-raw.md

 **Dealing with DC offsets:** A DC offset, however small, integrates to a linear growth over time (the capacitor builds up charge) which will cause the output to hit one of the op-amp's maximum output voltages.
 Op-amps usually have small DC offsets even if the input signal has no offset.
 One way to mitigate this is to add a resistor in parallel with the capacitor so that charge can leak out of the capacitor overtime.

-A real capacitor already has resistance in parallel with it (see Figure @fig:cap-measure).
-This often has to do with dielectric materials "leaking" charge through them.
-Without going into an incredible amount of detail, the LCR meter can be set to either measure parallel resistance *or* series resistance (see Figure @fig:LCR).
-For this application in particular, it is a good idea to measure the parallel resistance of you capacitor so that you know how what value of resistance would be good to add in parallel to reach a specific parallel resistance to get the right amount of "leakage."
+A real capacitor can be accurately modeled as an ideal capacitor with resistance in series and in parallel with it (see Figure @fig:cap-measure).
+Good capacitors have very small series resistance and very large parallel resistance.
+The parallel resistance often has to do with the dielectric material inside "leaking" charge through it.
+When the LCR meter is used to measure a capcitance, it is unable to apply the series+parallel resistance model with a single measurement; it can be set to either measure with a parallel resistance model *or* a series resistance model (see Figure @fig:LCR).
+For this application in particular, it is a good idea to measure the capacitor with a parallel resistance model so that you know how much resistance should be added in parallel to reach a specific parallel resistance to get the right amount of "leakage."

 ![A real capacitor is accurately modeled with resistance in series and in parallel with the capacitance.
 When you measure a capacitor with the LCR meter, you can select whether it measures with a series resistance or parallel resistance  equivalent circuit model.](../resources/lab5fig/cap-measure.png){#fig:cap-measure width="15cm"}